 They settle for the first sponsors or SEO companies that come along –and worse yet, their first offer.

-After 14 months of serious blogging on Hobo with a Laptop, this is exactly what’s working for us now, in July 2018.
+After 14 months of serious blogging on Hobo with a Laptop, this is exactly what’s working for us now into 2019.
 And SEO companies will tell you you’re crazy, but f*ck them.
 Brands get it, and that’s all that matters.

 In reality, sponsored blog post profits can be a pillar of your monetisation strategy if done right, not too often, and in a trustworthy way.